 Places to Visit in Pokhara

 The majority of tourists visit Pokhara on-route to trekking in the Annapurna mountains.
-It is definitely worth spending a couple of days here and explore the city.
-We did 4 long hikes in the region and were lucky to have time to enjoy the city in between.
+It is definitely worth spending a couple of days here to explore the city.
+We did 5 multi-day treks in the region and were lucky to have time to enjoy the city in between.
 These were some of our favorite places to visit in Pokhara.

 The World Peace Pagoda